michaeldorner/rsquare2024/content/english/program/index.md

 {{< accordion "Day 1" >}}

+We kick off our retreat with a joint lunch at the [location](venue).

 ### Afternoon

 We discuss the status quo of our research and get an overview of ongoing research streams and projects.